fsprojects/FSharp.Data/docs/content/index.md

 ### Library license

 The library is available under Apache 2.0.
-For more information see the [License file][readme] in the GitHub repository.
+For more information see the [License file][license] in the GitHub repository.
 In summary, this means that you can use the library for commercial purposes, fork it, modify it as you wish.